Skip to content

 Project Memory

-Free All memory tools work from the filesystem — no addon required.
+PRO All memory tools are PRO intelligence tools.
+Filesystem-only, no addon required.

 AI models have a limited context window.
 During a long session, earlier parts of the conversation get compressed or dropped (this is called context compaction).
 When that happens, the AI “forgets” the project structure, file relationships, and architectural decisions you discussed earlier.

 GodotIQ’s memory tools solve this.
-Instead of re-reading every file, your AI can call project_summary to instantly rebuild its understanding of the entire project, or file_context to deep-dive into a specific file’s role and relationships.
+Instead of re-reading every file, your AI can call godotiq_project_summary to instantly rebuild its understanding of the entire project, or godotiq_file_context to deep-dive into a specific file’s role and relationships.
 These tools are designed to be called at the start of every session and after any context compaction event.

-• When the AI seems confused about project structure — “refresh” its knowledge
+• When the AI seems confused about project structure.
+Use it to “refresh” its knowledge.

 ParameterTypeDefaultDescription